dandi/dandi-archive/doc/design/audit-trail-mvp.md

 via a `previous` property, the history of an asset is at least partially traceable through this "asset chain".

+**Note: the following analysis concerns only the extent of significant action data that is recoverable from the existing database records; it does _not_ preclude the inclusion of any significant action data _going into the future_.**

 ### Audit

 | Action | Recoverable fields | Unrecoverable fields | Notes |